Muddz/StyleableToast/README.md

 - Set an spinning animation effect on your icon (see below example)
 - Works from Api 16+

-## Update version: 1.0.7 |  24 March 2017
+## Update version: 1.0.8 |  18 May 2017
-- Updates gradle
+- Updated Gradle/Android dependencies.
-- Updates Android support dependencies
+- Removed unused code,resources and test packages.
-- Added missing resources for the sample
+- Added missing method for Builder class.

 ## CASES: